Three Kingdoms Period

 Kingdom of Shu (221-263)

 1 Zhao Liedi (Liu Bei) A descendant of the Western Han (206 BC - 24 AD) imperial family and born into the commoner class.
-With military counselor Zhuge Liang's assistance, he founded Kingdom of Shu and became the first emperor of the Shu.
+With military counselor Zhuge Liang's assistance, he founded Shu and became the first emperor of the Shu.
 221 - 223

 2 Hou Zhu